ITIL4 Frequently Asked Questions (FAQs)

 What are the new course durations?

-This is still being decided.
-AXELOS are not stipulating a number of days just a number of contact hours.
+Outside of the ITIL 4 Foundation course this is still being decided.
+Axelos are not stipulating a set number of days rather how many contact hours to deliver the syllabus.
 The length of course will typically be based on the format you choose with self-paced and flexible options available.
-What we currently know is the foundation course demands 12 hours contact time to teach the elements.
-With exam preparation this will translate into a 3-day instructor led course.
+What we currently know is:

 Who can I contact at Global Knowledge to learn more about ITIL4?